 - A0 This pin is analog input A0 but is also an analog output due to having a DAC (digital-to-analog converter).
-You can set the raw voltage to anything from 0 to 3.3V, unlike PWM outputs this is a true analog output - A1 thru A5 These are each analog input as well as digital I/O pins.
-A1 and A2 can do PWM output. - SCK/MOSI/MISO These are the hardware SPI pins, you can use them as everyday GPIO pins but recommend keeping them free as they are best used for hardware SPI connections for high speed.
+This is the first DAC, and is 'independent' of A1.
+You can set the raw voltage to anything from 0 to 3.3V, unlike PWM outputs this is a true analog output - A1 This pin is analog input A1 but is also an analog output due to having a DAC (digital-to-analog converter).
+This is the second DAC, and is 'independent' of A0.
+You can set the raw voltage to anything from 0 to 3.3V, unlike PWM outputs this is a true analog output - A2 thru A5 These are each analog input as well as digital I/O pins.
+A4 and A5 have PWM output. - SCK/MOSI/MISO These are the hardware SPI pins, you can use them as everyday GPIO pins but recommend keeping them free as they are best used for hardware SPI connections for high speed.
+MOSI and SCK have PWM output.